Bernard Seigal: Music

 Throughout his musical career, Seigal performed jump blues, a form of jazzy blues focused on uptempo rhythms and loud, boisterous vocals.

 Seigal's impact on the San Diego music scene was diverse.
 As a critic, he promoted those who he thought were worthy and viciously degraded musicians who he perceived as faking it or contrived.
 As a musician, he proliferated different styles of jazz and blues and periods in his bands often gave performers a crash course in tight songs and sets and exposed them to myriad musical styles and canvasses.
 Shortly before his death, Seigal reunited with Jerry Raney and Rolle Love of the Beat Farmers, along with drummer Joel 'Bongo' Kmak as 'The Flying Putos' at local venues, but started using 'The Farmers' when they decided to record an album together (circa 2005).
-(Country Dick Montana died onstage of a heart attack in 1995) playing shows as The Farmers.
+(Country Dick Montana died onstage of an aneurysm back in 1995) playing shows as The Farmers.
 He had previously played in Raney-Blue (circa 1996) but left when the band became Powerthud.